 I swear that these “tips” were NOT written by menopausal women.

 Seeking more relief, I tried over-the-counter sleep aids which helped for awhile, but the ones marketed for estrogen-deprived women kept me awake!
 I also tried hormone replacement therapy (HRT), which made me nauseated all day.
-I actually thought I might be pregnant!
+I actually thought I might be pregnant at age 55!

 Finally, my doctor prescribed a pill that did the trick and which I still take 20 years later.
 Of course, I have read all the literature about this pill possibly contributing to memory loss but, let me tell you, when I was getting only four hours or less sleep a night, I could not function on any level.